 In humans, the blood vessels make up two closed systems of tubes that begin and end at the heart.
 One system, the pulmonary vessels, transports blood from the right ventricle to the lungs and back to the left atrium.
 The other system, the systemic vessels, carries blood from the left ventricle to the tissues in all parts of the body and then returns the blood to the right atrium.

-Stretched end-to-end, the arteries, veins, and other vessels of the human circulatory system would measure about 100,000 kilometers (60,000 miles).
-On any given day, the heart pumps about 8,200 liters (1,800 gallons) of blood through this vast network.
+Stretched end-to-end, the arteries, veins, and other vessels of the human circulatory system would measure about 100,000 km (60,000 mi).
+On any given day, the heart pumps about 8,200 liters (1,800 gal) of blood through this vast network.